kleookku/Flora/README.md

 - [x] Users cannot have duplicate plants in their likes.
 - [x] Users can add multiple plants to boards at once.
 - [x] Users can reset their password through their email if they forget it.
+- [x] Users can view search results "infinitely" (goes through all the pages/results).
+- [ ] Users can replace plant images with their own image.
 - [ ] Detail images will be loaded from low to high quality.
-- [ ] Users can replace plant images with their own image.

 **Super Stretch Stories**